by Rob Kusner

 As typical of the long, give-and-take tradition between physics and geometry, mathematicians began to use this new physical intuition to conjecture and prove results about the geometry and topology of manifolds with natural curvature-conditions.
 For example, in Einstein's theory, positive energy-density translates into a positivity condition on curvature, and the Ricci curvature in particular.
 This led to one thread of research, starting in the 1930s, when S. Bochner and A. Lichnerowicz showed that Ricci curvature is closely related to the topology of a closed manifold (positive Ricci curvature implies the vanishing of the first homology, for example).
 Around 1940 S. Myers proved that positive Ricci curvature implies finite fundamental group (the more refined algebraic structure invented by Poincare when he realized that homology alone could not distinguish the three-sphere from the dodecahedral-space).
 In fact, Myers observed that Ricci curvature is enough to control the average focusing of geodesics, an argument that inspired the much more recent singularity theorems of R. Penrose and S. Hawking in general relativity.
 By the 1970s my advisor R. Schoen, along with L. Simon, S. T. Yau, and my colleague and collaborator Bill Meeks had taken up minimal surface methods (instead of using geodesics) to generalize many of these ideas to manifolds of positive scalar curvature.
 And perhaps the culmination of this thread of work, with important feedback into physics, has been the proofs of the Positive Mass Theorem and more recently the Penrose Inequality by Schoen, Yau, and their students.

 What was Hamilton's successful approach?
 Instead of focusing on the critical metric itself, he studied the dynamical flow that would evolve to such a critical metric.
-And his key insight, based on years of experience with the heat flow for harmonic maps, was to replace the Einstein wave equation with an analogous heat equation for the metric, known as the Ricci flow.
+And his key insight, based on years of experience with the heat flow for harmonic maps, was to replace the Einstein wave equation with an analogous heat equation for the metric, known as the Ricci flow, which treats the curvature like a molten material to be equitably redistributed around the manifold.
 Hamilton's first result in the early 1980s recovered the theorem of Myers as a special case, at least in dimension three: when the Ricci curvature is positive, the Ricci flow evolves a metric on a three-manifold to one of constant positive curvature, like that on the three-sphere or the dodecahedral space.

 Later in the 1980s, Hamilton, spurred on by Yau, began in earnest to apply his Ricci-low methods to study the three-dimensional Poincare Conjecture as well as the more general Geometrization Conjecture for three-manifolds made in the 1970s by W. Thurston.
 This conjecture is a natural outgrowth of the ideas from the time of Poincare, Klein, Hilbert, and Einstein, asserting that any three-manifold can be decomposed into pieces that carry either a constant-curvature geometry (recall that means homogeneous and isotropic), or else a slightly less symmetric geometry that is merely homogeneous.
 There are five additional types of the latter geometry.
 Although explaining all this in detail would, to borrow a line from Poincare, "take us too far away," in effect what Hamilton began to realize (and what Perelman perfected) was that while the constant curvature geometries arise as steady states of the Ricci flow, the other five homogeneous geometries arise naturally where the dynamics of the Ricci flow is more complicated and where topological changes (neck pinching or surgery: physicists might call these "wormholes") happen.
 This picture is not yet completely clear, even to the experts, so this is probably a good place to stop....